Teskann/URDFast/documentation/dhparams_file_format.md

 - `vmax` *(optional)*: maximal reachable velocity (max of the derivative of `theta` / `alpha` for revolute joints in radians per seconds, max of the derivative of `r`, `d` for prismatic joints in meters per seconds).
+  Must be positive (velocity is expressed as a norm)
 - `amax` *(optional)*: maximal reachable acceleration (max of the second derivative of `theta` / `alpha` for revolute joints in radians per seconds², max of the second derivative of `r`, `d` for prismatic joints in meters per seconds²).